-We are about to embark on a follow-up Rotation on Moses.
-Last month we covered Moses from his birth to his encounter with God in a burning bush.
 That was a lot of ground to cover in the Bible, as is part two: Plagues and Passover.
-Have no fear!
-Here is a reading plan for your family to use, to break down this month’s story into manageable chunks.
-(For part one’s reading plan click here.)
+But have no fear!
+Here is a reading plan for your family group to use, to break down this month’s story into manageable chunks.
+(For the part one reading plan click here.)

 If you’d like to print out this reading plan/discussion guide (I’ve tried to squeeze it into a one-page document!) click here.